stryker-mutator/stryker-net/docs/technical-reference/Testing Framework.md

 TestCase start event
    ...
 ```
-The difficuly here is that a lot happens between 'testcase end' and 'testcase start' event.
+The difficulty here is that a lot happens between 'testcase end' and 'testcase start' event.
 At coverage capture it is a problem, because there is a risk of spilling coverage information to the next tests.
-And during execution phase, it is diffcult to predict when the test will really be over.
+And during execution phase, it is impossible to predict when the test will really be over.

 Also, if a mutation ends up changing a test case name - typically by changing the result of `ToTring()`, this
 testcase will only run when running **all tests** and can no longer be executed in isolation.